Thailand's royal cremation ceremony caps year of mourning

 The pyre

-The centerpiece of the funeral was an ornate funeral pyre called the royal crematorium, which was been erected in central Bangkok, next to the Grand Palace.

-Late Thursday night, Bhumibol's son and successor, King Rama V or King Maha Vajiralongkorn Bodindradebayavarangkun, capped the year of mourning with the lighting of the pyre, which was built to resemble the sacred center of the Hindu universe, Mount Meru.
+Late Thursday night, Bhumibol's son and successor, King Rama X or King Maha Vajiralongkorn Bodindradebayavarangkun, capped the year of mourning with the lighting of the pyre, which was built to resemble the sacred center of the Hindu universe, Mount Meru.

 While Thailand is predominantly Buddhist, many elements of the funeral draw on Hindu traditions.

-Note: CORRECTION: An earlier version of this report referred to Bhumibol's son and successor, King Rama X or King Maha Vajiralongkorn Bodindradebayavarangkun, as King Rama V. This error has since been corrected.